- Mission & About Us

 Foreword Reviews named Chelsea Green its Independent Publisher of the Year (2012) for our “significant contributions in the categories of politics and sustainable living.”

-In 2012, Chelsea Green decided to practice what it publishes and became an employee-owned company, creating an ESOP in which employees control 78 percent of the company’s privately held stock; the remaining stock is held by the founders.
+In 2012, Chelsea Green decided to practice what it publishes and became an employee-owned company, creating an ESOP in which employees control 78 percent of the company’s privately held stock.
+In 2019, Chelsea Green completed the transfer and became 100% employee owned!
 The long-term goal of converting the ownership to an ESOP is aimed at keeping Chelsea Green an independent publisher, keeping its roots firmly planted in Vermont, and ensuring that the publishing vision started in 1984 lives far into the future.

 Chelsea Green is also an industry leader when it comes to book publishing as a craft.
 Our team of editors works closely with each author to develop their manuscript before it even heads into the production and design process.
 We also have in-house design, sales, and marketing teams—including events, media, and publicity outreach, as well as social media and online marketing—that allow us to provide a full suite of support services for our authors.
 We are a founding member of the Green Press Initiative and have been printing books on recycled paper since 1985, when our books first appeared in bookstores.

 In 2006, we updated our company’s vision, purpose, and approach to continue to inspire staff, authors, shareholders and business partners: